wp-plugins/firefoxos-app-downloader/readme.txt

 This app can use shortcode that firefoxOS application download link.

-If you use shortcode, use [ffapp-dl class="CLASS" btnText="BUTTON TEXT" dlLink="http://example.com/applicationURL/manifest.webapp"].
+If you use shortcode, use [ffapp-dl class="CLASS" text="BUTTON TEXT" link="http://example.com/applicationURL/manifest.webapp"].

 Print HTML like "<div class='CLASS' data-ffapp-dllink='http://example.com/applicationURL/manifest.webapp'>BUTTON TEXT</div>".